 Here told Pat she's a perfect ten (but she wears a twelve)

-Clare nearly died whilst waiting for the green man to finally appear
+Clare nearly died whilst waiting for the green man to finally appear* this plaque has now been removed

 Tom Piper got lucky...